Mr Brooks (horse): 1991: four-year-old season

-1992:five-year-old season
+1992: five-year-old season

 His championship year of 1992 began with a win in a Listed race at Tipperary, before he was sent to pursue his career in England where Lester Piggott became his new regular jockey.
-He established himself among the British sprinters with a second place behind Shalfoed the Duke of York Stakes and was then sent to Royal Ascot for the King's Stand Stakes (then a Group Two race).
+He established himself among the British sprinters with a second place behind Shalfoed in the Duke of York Stakes and was then sent to Royal Ascot for the King's Stand Stakes (then a Group Two race).
 The race proved highly competitive, with seven horse finishing within one and a half lengths, but Mr Brooks ran on strongly under pressure to take second place behind the Breeders' Cup Sprint winner and reigning Champion Sprinter Sheikh Albadou.

 He was then sent for the Group One July Cup at Newmarket, which was expected to be dominated by Shalford and Sheikh Albadou.
-Starting at 16-1 he was held up in the early stages before being moved up to contest the lead close home and win by a head from Pursuit of Love with Sheikh Albadou a neck away in third.
+Starting at 16-1 he was held up in the early stages before being moved up to contest the lead close home and win by a head from Pursuit of Love, with Sheikh Albadou a neck away in third.
 Although he had appeared to be struggling at one stage, Piggott explained that he had always been confident."He was hanging a bit on the ground... but I was always on their heels and knew he would pick up when I asked."
 It was Piggott's tenth win in the race, achieved at the age of 56.